-Evidence is required for travel across the Alert Level Boundary
+Evidence is required for travel across the Alert Level boundary (for both the Auckland and Waikato parts of the Alert Level 3 Area)

-People may only cross the Alert Level Boundary if that travel is legally permitted, or if they have a current travel exemption granted by the Director-General of Health.
+People may only cross the Alert Level boundary if that travel is legally permitted, or if they have a current travel exemption granted by the Director-General of Health.
 If people are travelling across the Alert Level Boundary, they are required to have evidence of that permitted reason.